 Legislation is in Response to the “Boycott, Divestment, Sanctions” Movement against Israel

-(TRENTON) – Legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Gary Schaer, Nancy Pinkin, Raj Mukherji, Pamela Lampitt and Vince Mazzeo prohibiting the investment of New Jersey public employee retirement funds in any company that boycotts, divests, or sanctions Israel or Israeli businesses has been signed into law.
+An Assembly panel on Thursday approved legislation sponsored by Assembly Democrats Valerie Vainieri Huttle, Gary Schaer, Nancy Pinkin, Raj Mukherji, Pamela Lampitt and Vince Mazzeo prohibiting the investment of New Jersey public employee retirement funds in any company that boycotts, divests, or sanctions Israel or Israeli businesses.

 Vainieri Huttle, Schaer, Pinkin, Mukherji and Lampitt all took part in a legislative study mission to Israel earlier this year where they gained insight into how Israel, a $1.7 billion trade partner with New Jersey, provides international leadership in new technology and humanitarian assistance and works to achieve peace and address the security concerns of its citizens.

 “This bill is designed to combat the ‘Boycott, Divestment and Sanctions’ movement targeted against Israel,” said Vainieri Huttle (D-Bergen).
 “With the power of our pension funds, we’re sending a statement that we will not stand for any global attempts to delegitimize our partner in democracy and freedom.”

 “The BDS movement is an attempt to punish and isolate Israel, who has been a long-standing ally of the United States and a cooperative partner with New Jersey,” said Schaer (D-Bergen), Chair of the Assembly Budget Committee.
 “Our multi-billion dollar pension fund is a formidable disincentive for those considering boycotting Israel.”